Avian influenza information for veterinarians

 HPAI H5N1 clade 2.3.4.4.b

 Highly Pathogenic H5N1 has caused mass mortalities in many wild bird populations overseas, endangering some species.
 It has also devastated the poultry industries in affected countries.
-If a flock of birds is noticed to show a sudden increase in illness and deaths, then H5N1 must be considered.
+If a flock of birds has a sudden increase in illness and deaths, then H5N1 must be considered.

 Wild birds